Get the Recipe

-So, when I started thinking of what might be a good, simple recipe to ease myself into my own vegan experience, I did what any certifiably insane person would: I chose carbonara, a pasta sauce in which literally each major ingredient is the antithesis of vegan.
+So, when I started thinking of what might be a good, simple recipe to ease myself into developing some vegan recipes for my own version of Kenji's Vegan Experience, I did what any certifiably insane person would: I chose carbonara, a pasta sauce in which literally each major ingredient is the antithesis of vegan.
 Obviously, I'm a glutton for punishment.

 After I'd given myself that near-impossible task, the road ahead of me was clear.
 No, not the road of quietly changing my mind and pretending carbonara had never crossed it.
 I had to figure out how to reproduce that eggy, creamy sauce; those porky bits of guanciale; and that sharp and spicy Pecorino Romano.
 The more I thought about it, the more I thought I was stupider than I'd ever realized.
 What the hell was I thinking?